 Roth After-tax Contributions

-If you elect to make contributions on a Roth after-tax basis, you pay current federal or state income tax on your contributions; however, you can make tax-free withdrawals of your contributions — and any earnings — provided you are at least age 59 ½ and made your first Roth after-tax contribution at least five years earlier.
+If you elect to make contributions on a Roth after-tax basis, you pay current federal or state income tax on your contributions; however, you can make tax-free withdrawals of your contributions—and any earnings— provided you are at least age 59 ½ and made your first Roth after-tax contribution at least five years earlier.
 For additional information about Roth after-tax contributions go to hr.duke.edu/roth.

 In general, you must begin receiving a distribution no later than April 1 following the year in which you reach age 73 or retirement is attained, whichever is later.
-Starting in 2033, the age will increase to 75.
+Starting in 2033, the age will increase to age 75.

 Beginning after December 31, 2023, SECURE 2.0 eliminates the pre-death distribution requirement for Roth accounts in employer plans.
 This does not apply to distributions which are required with respect to years beginning before January 1, 2024, but are permitted to be paid on or after such date.